-The course is aimed for Teachers who are already in management roles (as well as those in business) may wish to have an accredited qualification as it shows you have real leadership potential.
+The course is aimed at those who are already in management roles who may wish to have an accredited qualification as it shows you have real leadership potential.
 The course covers 7 modules and students work through at their own pace with dedicated tutor support

 Students can start this course at any time throughout the year.

 This is a Level 5 Qualification accredited by Pearson (Edexcel)

 The 7 units covered are: